Estimated total

 Mercedes-Benz pricing in Overland Park: what to expect

 For a luxury-tier vehicle like the Mercedes-Benz, the windshield itself is the primary cost driver — anywhere from $200 for older models to $1,200+ for newer ADAS-equipped vehicles.
-The Overland Park labor market is at the metro baseline, so labor adds roughly $80–$120 on top of parts.
-ADAS calibration on 2017 and newer Mercedes-Benz models adds another $150–$300.
+Overland Park's labor market runs a bit above the KC-metro baseline, so labor adds roughly $80–$120 on top of parts.
+ADAS calibration on 2017 and newer Mercedes-Benz models adds another $200–$500.

 The popular Mercedes-Benz models we see most often in the Overland Park area are: C-Class, E-Class, GLC, GLE, S-Class.
 Pricing within a make can swing significantly across these — a base trim of the C-Class is typically the floor of the range; the top trim of the S-Class is closer to the ceiling.